 Domestic abuse is a serious criminal charge with heavy consequences if proven guilty.
 Graham D. Donath, one of the best Riverside domestic abuse lawyers, has successfully defended against these charges and is currently equipped and prepared to fight on your behalf today.

 Domestic violence is a painful, personal crime that can result in serious consequences.
 According to California law, those found guilty of domestic violence can face three years’ probation minimum.
-Many people convicted of domestic violence must participate in a yearlong batterers’ program and lengthy counseling sessions.
+Many people convicted of domestic abuse must participate in a yearlong batterers’ program and lengthy counseling sessions.
 Jail time and heavy fines are also possible.
 However, our skilled Riverside domestic violence lawyer can prepare a strong defense in your favor.

 If you face accusations of domestic violence, you need to know exactly what you are up against.
 The term “domestic violence” does not simply refer to striking a spouse.
-Actions of domestic violence can also include:

 Domestic violence-related calls for assistance have relatively declined since 2005; in 2014, the most current year data is provided for, there were 155,965 calls related to domestic abuse.
 In the interactive graph above, physical means the caller reported hands, feet, etc as the type of weapon used against them.
 The data was pulled from the Office of the Attorney General.

 The potential penalty depends on a number of different factors.
 These variables include: the type of domestic violence charge, the seriousness of the facts and circumstances, prior criminal history, the existence/absence and severity of injuries, factors in mitigation, and, most importantly, how good of a job your lawyer does.